 The plan was to head down to Grenoble, then round to Valance, joining the Via Rhona which would take us down to Avignon where we’d be joined by a few friends.
 But first the plan was to accompany Cyrill to a magical place called Le Bouvret du Lac which has 5 Michelin starred restaurants and which we have been to before.
 We’d eat a fabulous lunch, after which Cyrill would catch the train home to Geneva.

-The next morning we set off reasonably early, early enough that by 10.37 we’d covered the 20 km to Albertville and Giles – claiming it was “almost 11 o’clock” – insisted we stop for a pre-lunch drink.
+The next morning we set off reasonably early, early enough that by 10.37 we’d covered 20 km to Albertville and Giles – claiming it was “almost 11 o’clock” – insisted we stop for a pre-lunch drink.
 We did, and some fucker stole my brand new cycling gloves.
 I was extremely irritated by it then, and I am still irritated by it as I write this, 6 months later.
-Maybe one day I can stop being irritated, but it will cost hundreds of pounds in therapy, and the gloves only cost £40 so I’ll probably never go for therapy and it will irritate me for the rest of my life.
+Maybe one day I can stop being irritated, but it will cost hundreds of pounds in therapy, and the gloves only cost £40 so I’ll probably never be bothered with therapy and it will irritate me for the rest of my life.
 It may even be the last thing I think about before I die.

 On the way out of Albertville Google maps wanted us to cross a bridge, but it was closed.
 A nice man standing outside his cafe told us to ignore the signs and cross the bridge anyway so we did, but it looked like it had been post-produced into a zombie apocalypse movie and it was unnerving.
 On reaching the other side we got bitched at by a stupid hag who had nothing better to do with her Sunday morning than hang around near a destroyed bridge bitching at cyclists and threatening to call the cops.

 Lunch was another picnic eaten next to a mosquito infested but otherwise picturesque little lake where for the first time I tested out a new kit addition: a folding chair.
-I’d thought longer and harder than usual about this chair, a Helinox Chair One.
+I’d thought longer and harder than usual about this acquisition, a Helinox Chair One.
 It is expensive, weighs only slightly less than a lightweight tent and is about the same size.
 And it’s arguably unnecessary because the ground is always available to sit on.
 I rationalized it thus: I’m 50 and I’m riding 80 km a day, fuck this sitting on the ground shit.
-A compelling argument you’ll agree, but I was nonetheless slightly apprehensive that I’d wasted £80 when I clicked it together for the first time.
+A compelling argument you’ll agree, nonetheless I was slightly apprehensive that I’d wasted £80 when I clicked it together for the first time.
 But as I sank into its comfortable mesh and supped ‘pon a glass of red wine I knew without any doubt that this bit of kit was a game changer.

 Food and comfort now front of mind I suggested to Giles he reserve a table at one of the Michelin starred restaurants for that evening but it turned out they were all shut.
 Sunday in France innit.
 So that afternoon we headed towards Chambery where Cyrill could catch a train home, ran into the most almighty rain storm 5 km outside of town, and arrived drenched to the core.
-After rebooting with dry clothes and a few glasses of red Cyrill left us and we slept in a car park on the edge of town next to a little river with a bench on which we sat and smoked cigars and drank wine.
+After rebooting with dry clothes and a few glasses of red Cyrill left us and we pitched camp in a car park on the edge of town next to a little river with a bench on which we sat and smoked cigars and drank wine.

 Next day started fine, but by the afternoon it was alternating between torrential showers and sunshine, and this set the pattern for the next few days.
-We spent a lot of time standing under bridges and drinking booze in shitty little cafes in dead villages in the arse-end of rural France, and that evening, arriving into Grenoble in the pissing rain we decided to fuck camping, checked into the un-aptly named Splendid Hotel, then went and had one of the best meals of the entire trip in a Lebanese restaurant.
+We spent a lot of time standing under bridges and drinking booze in shitty little cafes in dead villages in the arse-end of rural France, and that evening, arriving into Grenoble in the pissing rain we decided to fuck camping, checked into the inaccurately named Splendid Hotel, then went and had one of the best meals of the entire trip in a Lebanese restaurant.

 For the next three days we wended our way alongside rivers, over hills and through rain, checking into campsites for the night and then sleeping on the porches of unoccupied fixed bungalow / caravan things they all have these days.